 Request an Appointment With Renew Family Dental

-Our dentists offer root canal therapy and other restorative dentistry services so you can smile with confidence.
-To schedule your appointment with one of our Grand Rapids root canal dentists, call Renew Family Dental at (616) 245-3205.
+Our dentist offers root canal therapy and other restorative dentistry services so you can smile with confidence.
+To schedule your appointment with our Grand Rapids root canal dentist, call Renew Family Dental at (616) 245-3205.

 This blog post has been updated.